btn0s/strella/docs/PRD.md

 Strella is the first IDE purpose-built for design engineers.
 It merges the visual structure of design tools with the logic and state management capabilities of programming environments.
 Components in Strella are authored visually, composed declaratively, and executed live via an embedded runtime—without requiring translation from design to code.
 Strella supports local-first, real-time collaboration, allowing multiple users to work on the same project simultaneously while ensuring data remains primarily stored on the user's machine.

+### Initial Implementation Focus

+The initial implementation will focus on a vertical slice approach, targeting TODO app complexity to validate core architectural concepts:
+- Build a working flow that enables creating simple interactive components
+- Support a minimal set of node types and basic state management
+- Implement a simplified Design Mode with Structure Panel and basic Property Panel
+- Enable 2-user real-time collaboration via WebRTC
+- Focus on validating user capabilities rather than technical completeness

+This focused approach ensures we can quickly validate the core experience before expanding to more complex scenarios.

+### Core Principles

 The core of Strella is its commitment to **three** complementary principles:

 ### Code-Like Authorability